Kenita Ricks, Ed.S

 There is plenty of work to be done with our students here at Oyster Point Academy (OPA).
 I am so very excited to be given the opportunity to incorporate my education, leadership, and passion for children and their families here at OPA.
 I am looking forward to great things coming from Oyster Point, as we continue to implement our school-wide goals, the “three Ls” of increasing the quality of student enrollment at OPA, intensifying the community and parental involvement, and improving the school culture, climate, and behavior management systems at OPA.

 Jamal Claiborne, MSW, LMHP

 Therapeutic Day Treatment Supervisor

 I was born and raised in the Bronx.
-I graduated from Virginia State University with my Bachelor’s in Psychology; Master’s in Social Work and Community Counseling.
+I graduated from Virginia State University with my Bachelor’s in Psychology; Master’s in Social Work and Community Counseling at Norfolk State University.
 I have been working with children and adolescents for over 15 years and believe God has blessed me with gifts/tools that must be shared with others.
 I have experience in all types of environments, but the school setting has always been my favorite.
 Now I am honored to be a part of the Oyster Point Academy family and to work with the students and their families!